 Photosensitizing drugs are substances that increase the skin's sensitivity to ultraviolet (UV) radiation from the sun or artificial light sources.
-This increased sensitivity can lead to more rapid burning of the skin, rashes, or other reactions, even after only brief exposure to sunlight.
-The reaction, often called a phototoxic or photoallergic reaction, depends on the type of medication and individual sensitivity.
+This increased sensitivity can lead to faster skin burning, rashes, or other reactions, even after only brief exposure to sunlight.
+The reaction, often referred to as a phototoxic or photoallergic reaction, depends on the type of drug and individual sensitivity.

 mechanism

 - Phototoxic reactions occur when the drug, after absorbing light energy, becomes a toxic product that directly damages skin cells.
-This can result in a reaction similar to a severe sunburn reaction, often within a few hours of sun exposure.
+This can lead to a reaction similar to a severe sunburn, often within hours of sun exposure.

-- Photoallergic reactions are less common and occur when UV radiation converts the drug into an antigen, which triggers an allergic reaction from the immune system.
-This reaction can be delayed and is more like eczema.
+- Photoallergic reactions are less common and occur when UV radiation converts the medication into an antigen that triggers an allergic reaction of the immune system.
+This reaction can be delayed and is more similar to eczema.

 Examples of photosensitizing drugs